 You will also want to make sure your sink is ready with hot, soapy water and pour some plain white vinegar in there as well.
 I put about 2 cups of vinegar to 1 gallon hot water to neutralize the caustic lye.

 - The solid oils, coconut and cocoa butter will need to be measured solid and melted down.
 You’ll want to be careful to not let them get too hot on the stove.
 Melt the solid oils or butters until JUST barely melted.

 Measure your lye and water.

 The chemical reaction could cause it to volcano out of the bowl.
 It will get very hot very quickly and the odor is quite strong for a few moments.
 I put mine in the windowsill, and open the window while it is cooling off.

-Mix your solid oils with the liquid oils in your crockpot.
+- Mix your solid oils with the liquid oils in your crockpot.

 - Gently, gently, gently, add the lye to the oils.
 Please make sure to use the protective equipment, as splashes can and do occur!
 Then, stir the oils and lye water together.

 - You can stir with a spoon to get to “trace”, but I much prefer at this point to use a stick blender for 5 minutes.
 Trace is achieved when the mixture begins to resemble custard and falls back in waves.

 - While it is “cooking”, prepare your molds.
 I use an old drawer organizer I found at the thrift store for $.50.
-I line it with parchment paper and grease it with some coconut oil.
+Line it with parchment paper and grease it with some coconut oil.

 - After an hour, your hot process soap will be “done.”
 It will look clear in some spots, and may have glycerine on top.
 Just stir that good stuff right back in.